The Lifespan of Cleaning Products

 • Baking soda doesn’t fizz in vinegar

-• Dryer sheets lose their scent
+• Dryer sheets have lost their scent

-What is the shelf life of disinfectants?
+What’s the shelf life of disinfectants?

-Can I use an expired disinfectant?
+Can I use expired cleaning products?

 How to dispose of expired cleaning products

-All-purpose cleaning sprays Put it in the trash
+All-purpose cleaning sprays Put in the trash

-Dish detergent Put it in the trash
+Dish detergent Put in the trash

-Disinfectant sprays Put it in the trash
+Disinfectant sprays Put in the trash

-Hydrogen peroxide Pour it down a drain
+Hydrogen peroxide Pour down a drain with running water (it breaks down to water and oxygen)

-What else affects cleaning product stability?
+What else affects product stability?

 • Cool